AdRoll/baker/content/en/docs/How Tos/baker_components.md

 unless `nil` or when `dont_validate_fields` is set to `true` in TOML's `[general]` section.

-Regardless of the `dont_validate_fields` value, the `Validate` function is made accessible to all components that can use so that they can use it at their will.
+Regardless of the `dont_validate_fields` value, the `Validate` function is made accessible to all components so that they can use it at their will.

 ## CreateRecord